fogame234/fogamectf/_posts/2025-11-25-knights-of-the-stolen-session.md

 This pushed me toward investigating the seeds directly.

 I noticed in the script that you could specify a seed using the argument **`--seed`**.
-This meant reproducibility was possible—and guessing or brute‑forcing the correct seed might reveal the flag.
+This meant reproducibility was possible with guessing or brute‑forcing the correct seed might reveal the flag.
 I wrote a Python script to iterate through seeds **1–10,000**, checking the output for the keyword **'flare'**.

 At first, I tested single‑dice rolls.
 But revisiting the chat logs, I noticed that the participants specifically used **disadvantage**, which meant multiple dice were rolled.
 Returning to **`roll.py`**, I confirmed the expected flag path was likely hidden behind **`--dis`** argument to simulate multiple dice being rolled at the same time.